cnvrg/object-detection-blueprint/README_inference.md

    * Use the Try it Live section with any object image to check the model.
    * Use the bottom integration panel to integrate your API with your code by copying in your code snippet.

 An API endpoint that detects objects in images has now been deployed.
-Click [here](link) for detailed instructions to run this blueprint.

 To learn how this blueprint was created, click [here](https://github.com/cnvrg/object-detection-blueprint).